 - Click the final two points, to close out the rectangle and double-click at the last point.
 Continue with the Connected Lines tool. - Now click on the Scroll Up arrow a few times, to move the rectangle near the bottom of the screen.

-- Use the Z-Drafting Assistant to draw in the Trimetric view. - · Click on the right-most corner of the rectangle just drawn. - Position the cursor above the first point of the rectangle, without clicking, to show the Z-Drafting Assistant.
+- 3. Use the Z-Drafting Assistant to draw in the Trimetric view. - Click on the right-most corner of the rectangle just drawn.